axelerant/custom-bulkquick-edit/API.md

 * `cbqe_field_type_core`

 	Useful for when the given `field_type` is custom, but the base field type is essentially `checkbox` or the like for RESET and similar operations.
+Since 1.5.3.

 ## Need More?